ti-v/Computational-Biology-Resources-/CONTRIBUTING.md

 Everything minor (adding new sections, adding a doc, fixing typos) can be in a PR.

+## Notation
+Here's how to format your contribution

+(Cool Resource)[coolresourcelink] - Author (Platform) (PDF) (Tag 1) (Tag 2)

+Here are some tags I would like you to use:

+Is the source a PDF? - (PDF)
+Does the source involve you downloading things to your computer? - (Download) Is the source still being actively made?
+(WIP)
+Does the source need you to provide information, such as email?
+(Information Needed) Does the source need you to make an account (Registration Needed)
+* Make sure the account isn't a SUBSCRIPTION!
+Your PR WILL be rejected if it needs you to fork over money.
+That kind of defeats the point of this repo.

+## Free!
+Free!
+Free Stuff!

+Your resources MUST be free to access.
+No money should be required.
+They should be LEGALLY free, too.
+It's okay if it's got a "all rights reserved," but free to read.
+But if you're screenshotting a book you had to pay for...yikes.
+Don't pirate!
+We love Creative Commons!
+Also the MIT license!
+Very cool very nice.

 ## So, What Even IS a PR?

 Pull (or merge) requests means that someone is proposing changes to an open-source project.
 Those proposed contributions are than reviewed by a maintainer and, if approved, added to the project!